cjeon/lanyon/_posts/2020-12-28-effective-java-3-e-summary-chapter-2-shorter.md

 title: Effective Java 3/E summary chanpter 2 (Shorter version)
 ---

-## Chanpter 2 : Methods Common to All Objects
+# Chanpter 2 : Methods Common to All Objects

+## Item 10

 You can find the longer version of this summary [here]({% post_url 2020-12-28-effective-java-3-e-summary-item-6-to-10 %}).